heartysoft/res/src/res/Res.Protocol/Protocol.md

 8. ExpectedVersion
     - Expected initial version for the stream in the context.
     - If positive, a mismatch will cause a concurrency violation.
-    - If -1, must be a new stream.
-[Currently not implemented.]
+    - If 1, must be a new stream.
-    - If -2, concurrency check will be bypassed.
+    - If -1, concurrency check will be bypassed.
 [Currently not implemented].
 9. Event Count
     - Number of events.
 10. One per event: